google/WebFundamentals/src/content/en/fundamentals/accessibility/03-semantics-navigation/semnav-two.md

  - 2.4.6 discusses some details for writing useful headings
  - 2.4.10 states "individual sections of content are designated using headings, where appropriate"

 Not all headings are visible on-screen.
 Wikipedia, for instance, uses a technique that deliberately places some headings off-screen to specifically make them accessible *only* to screen readers and other assistive technology.
-The WebAIM site discusses this technique at length in [this article](http://webaim.org/techniques/css/invisiblecontent/).
+The WebAIM site discusses this technique at length in <a href="http://webaim.org/techniques/css/invisiblecontent/" target="_blank">this article</a>.

 For complex applications, this can be a good way to accommodate headings when the visual design doesn't require or have room for a visible heading.